2026 SUMMER STRING FESTIVAL

 Afternoon Session (Intermediate & Advanced Strings only): An excerpt will be given below for you to read and record as well.
 Please send that video in a separate email to avoid creating attachments that are too large for email.

-Use the guide below to help with your application videos.
+Use the guide on our FAQ page to help with your application videos.
 If you have questions, please reach out to us at [email protected]!

 Afternoon Session Video Excerpts